-Work continues to increase efficiency and improve member outcomes using an agile approach with scrum teams delivering incremental development through regular sprints.
+Work continues to increase efficiency and improve member outcomes with teams delivering incremental development through regular project work.

 2022/23 saw introduction of bulk processing for 542 members leaving with deferred benefits, the estimated efficiency saving is 15 minutes per member.
 A new retirement process was introduced for active members leaving the Scheme who can access their retirement benefits early.
 It is more efficient to stop pursuing those who had not responded and process a deferred benefit instead using the new bulk processing option.
 Both improvements contributed to the significant increase in cases processed during the year.